Division of Family and Economic Security, Bureau of Working Families

 2.6.3.1 Temporary Living Accommodations

-A family living in “doubled-up” housing may also be considered homeless.
+A family living in a “doubled-up”, or shared, housing arrangement may also be considered homeless.
 For EA purposes, an EA Group residing in doubled-up housing generally meets the homelessness definition when the EA Group meets all of the following criteria:

 1. Is not on the lease/mortgage (in cases where the “host” family has a lease/mortgage);